camelCasedAditya/mindmaze/README.md

   - `pip install pandas`
   - `pip install whitenoise`

-- Run any appropriate migrations
+- Run any appropriate migrations (if prompted, when you run the site)
   - `python manage.py migrate`

 - Run the webiste